You have something you want to change: a thought process or habit you want to fix.

 If you do something small and sensible, it’s like moving one brick to the other site.
 You’re still unbalanced.

 You think you made the change, but it’s not accounting for:

 - a lifetime of doing it the other way

-- your environment that made you that way
+- the environment that made you that way

-- the pressure from friends to stay that way
+- and the pressure from friends to stay that way